 Most of us spend our days sitting in front of a computer.
 In the process our shoulders hunch forward, our legs get sluggish and our minds suffer fatigue from physical inactivity and fast-paced information processing.
 As the years pass, my body seems to have a harder time recovering from chair sitting and shoulder hunching.
 This tells me that I need to get up and move more often.

-Because I’ve been practicing yoga for more than three decades (wow! how did that happen?) my first impulse is to get up and stretch.
+Because I’ve been practicing yoga for more than three decades, my first impulse is to get up and stretch.
 Pretty much any pose, with deep, full breathing, will do.
 But I especially like to practice poses that unwind the tension that builds in long periods of hip flexion—sitting in chairs.

 The yogis who developed asana practice over the millennia could not have envisioned the lives we lead today, sitting at computers, in cars and in front of televisions, but somehow they came up with the perfect antidote in the standing poses.
 Expansive, strengthening, and grounding all at once, standing poses revitalize bodies and minds dulled from hours of sitting.
 While all standing poses will reinvigorate computer-weary bodies and minds, Parsvakonasa (Side Angle Pose) is especially helpful.